Seminar in Computer Science (CS 4960)

 You must place the acknowledgement in very close proximity to the

-place in your writing where you have used the source.
+location in your writing where you have used the source.
 The

 acknowledgement must indicate which source you used and where to

 find the material within the source.
 You may use an in-line comment or